Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/visual/visual.rst

 ==========================

 Sometimes you need to manage a lot of text data blocks within a page.
-When every data block is defined as a single assembly :term:`attribute`, it may make the :ref:`page management UI <pmgr>` to be too heavy and bloated.
+If each data block is defined as a single assembly :term:`attribute`, it may make the :ref:`page management UI <pmgr>` to be too heavy and bloated.
 Also for many users it can be more convenient to edit a page content using a visual editor.